|

 Alone.

-was fairly sure it was the same dream he had on the beach.
-The same expression
+she was fairly sure it was the same dream he had on the beach.
+The same

-was on his face.
+expression was on his face.
 She felt his hearts.
 They were racing.
-And his flesh
+And

-dream.
-Dreams can't hurt you.
+only a dream.
+Dreams can’t hurt you.
 Fight it.
-Get the better of it."
+Get the better of

 There was something at the back of her mind.
 Something she had read in